 In which I develop a metaphysics according to which the mathematical structure of a symmetry group can be captured in terms of a single four-place relation among the possible instantaneous states of the world.

-In which I use the symmetry-based characterization of spin degrees of freedom to argue that wavefunction realists should endorse Hilbert-space fundamentalism, the thesis that there is a fundamental space whose points correspond to abstract 'kets' in a linear Hilbert space.
+In which I use the symmetry-based characterization of spin degrees of freedom to argue that the global phase is real.

 On the Ontological Significance of Eigenstates and Eigenvalues